How to make links more engaging with Confluence buttons

 - Background colour and text colour: Choose from recently used colours, colours from your brand palette (set by an admin), colours used in your Confluence space, or default colours set by the macro.

-- To boost page navigation: Link to other Confluence pages in a visually striking way, helping users to easily navigate between related content.
+- Boost page navigation: Link to other Confluence pages in a visually striking way, helping users to easily navigate between related content.

-- To provide clear Calls to Actions (CTAs): Want your users to take a specific action on the page?
+- Provide clear Call To Actions (CTAs): Want your users to take a specific action on the page?
 A button is a surefire way to encourage clicks on forms submissions, starting guides, and more.

-- To boost engagement: The visual, interactive element helps to draw users’ attention and keep them engaged with the page content in a way that plain links simply can’t.
+- Boost user engagement: The visual, interactive element helps to draw users’ attention and keep them engaged with the page content in a way that plain links simply can’t.

-- To improve brand consistency: Creating buttons in your organisation’s colours is a great way to inject some extra brand styling, making your Confluence pages look more professional.
+- Improve brand consistency: Creating buttons in your organisation’s colours is a great way to inject some extra brand styling, making your Confluence pages look more professional.

-Buttons in Confluence helps create a more user-friendly and interactive experience, guiding users through pages and enhancing the overall functionality of the platform.
+Confluence buttons help create a more user-friendly and interactive experience, guiding users through pages and enhancing your pages’ overall functionality.

 Get hands-on with the Buttons macro and more